Skip to content

 © Westend61 / Peter Scholl

-Visa exemption and the right of residence for EU citizens in Austria for up to three months
+Visa exemption and right of residence

 The principle of visa-free travel to another EU member state and the right to stay there applies to all EU nationals for a period of up to three months.
-This right is encompassed in the principle of freedom of movement within the EU.
+This right is encompassed within the principle of freedom of movement within the EU.

 For family members (wife/husband, civil partner, children, parents) of EU nationals, visa exemption or visa requirement depends on which nationality they have.
 However, family members do have the right to enter the country.
 This means that in principle, it is not allowed to deny them the option to enter Austria (with a visa, if necessary).

-Residence of EU nationals in Austria for more than three months (EU right of residence)
+Residence of EU nationals in Austria

 The following EU nationals are permitted to remain in Austria for longer than three months: